When I meet new people and they ask what I do, the conversation usually goes something like this…

 My go-to is a One Pan Paleo Plate, which includes chicken, sweet potatoes and brussels sprouts baked together for about 30 minutes.

-Members of That Clean Life: You can add this One Pan Paleo Plate to your meal plan here.
+Click here to add the One Pan Paleo Plate to your client’s meal plan.

 2. For When I'm On-the-Go: Overnight Oats